smilburn1990/JQueryNumberShooter/README.md

-Synopsis -
+#JQuery Spelling Game

-This project is a numeracy game created for children
+This project is an interactive numeracy game created for key stage 2 children.
+I was set the challenge in my placement year from university when I worked for an educational software company.

-Motivation -

-A task given to me on my placement year by my employer

-API Reference -
+#Contributors

+Sean Milburn

+#Requirements

 N/A

-Libraries -
+#Instructions

+-download project files<br>
+-run locally

+#Libraries

 JQuery

-Contributors -

-Sean Milburn
+#External resources

+N/A

+#Styling

+CSS3

+#Plugins

+N/A

-Browser compatibility -
+#Browser compatibility

 Edge, Firefox, Chrome

-License -

-N/A